One of the five classical gardens of Shanghai

 Price

-The garden is located in the northeast part of the old city, lying next to Gucheng Park, and adjoining Yuyuan Bazaar and the City God Temple.
+The garden is located in the northeast part of the old city, situated next to Gucheng Park 古城公园, and adjoining Yuyuan Bazaar 豫园商城 and the City God Temple 城隍庙.

-The construction of Yu Garden was started by Pan Yun Duan 潘允端 who is a local government official at the time of the year 1559, Ming Dynasty, years after the erection of the old city's fortification (built in 1553).
-The construction was committed to building an outstanding private garden over the cropland of Pan's family.
-Zhang Nan Yang 张南阳, a renowned landscape architect at the time was invited to undertake the garden construction.
-Zhang's extraordinary garden design as well as the sophisticated exercise in the construction led the project a peerless achievement impressing the world.
-The garden was named "Yu Garden 豫园" with the wish of well-being to all members of the Pan family, occupying the ground area of about 24,000 square meters at the west side of the City God temple.
+The construction of Yu Garden was initiated in 1559 by Pan Yun Duan 潘允端 who was a local government official at the time of the Ming Dynasty, years after the completion of the old city's fortification (1553).
+Zhang Nan Yang 张南阳, a renowned landscape architect at the time, was commissioned to undertake the project.
+Zhang exerted himself with remarkable design and worked tirelessly on the project.
+His effort paid off, as now the garden is known throughout the world as being not only a beautiful garden, but also a timeless piece of art.
+The garden was named "Yu Garden 豫园" with the wish of well-being to all of the Pan family members, covering 5.9 acres on the west side of the City God temple.

-In the year 1709, prior to the turning point of Yu Garden, there was an adjacent plot of land about 1,500 square meters on the right side of the City God temple bought by some socialites aiming at building a temple garden for worship activities.
-After construction accomplished, the garden was named "Ling Yuan 灵苑" or "the East Garden" corresponding to the western garden - Yu Garden.
+In the year 1709, prior to the turning point of Yu Garden, there was a small plot of land (about 0.39 acres) on the right side of the City God temple, which was bought by some local socialites and used to build a garden on next to the temple, to facilitate worship-relating activities.
+It was named "Ling Yuan 灵苑" or "the Eastern Garden" to match its sister on the west side - the Yu Garden.

 Thanks for your time to report mistake(s) info to us, it will help us showing the content in correct and updated direction to all our users.